Backwards theory supports modelling via invariant manifolds for non-autonomous dynamical systems: Existence and emergence proved in a domain

 Let's consider the class of autonomous singular perturbation dynamics governed by

 for \(\uv (t)\in\RR^m\), \(\vec v(t)\in\RR^n\) and the regime where parameter~\(\epsilon\) is small.
-The singular perturbation argument is that as parameter \(\epsilon\to0\) the \(\vec v(t)\)~dynamics are very fast and will rapidly settle onto an `equilibrium' of the \(\vec v\)-\ode. \footnote{We restrict attention to this scenario of rapid attraction of fast variables~\(\vec v\) to an equilibrium.
-In other singular perturbation scenarios the fast variable~\(\vec v\) is rapidly attracted to an invariant distribution reflecting rapid oscillations, chaos or stochasticity in the \(\vec v\)-\ode\ \cite[e.g.]{Berglund03}.} Hence solving \(\cG(\uv ,\vec v)=\ov \) gives quasi-equilibria \(\vec v=\cV(\uv )\) parametrised by the `frozen' slow variable~~\(\uv \).
+The heuristic singular perturbation argument is that as parameter \(\epsilon\to0\) the \(\vec v(t)\)~dynamics are very fast and will rapidly settle onto an `equilibrium' of the \(\vec v\)-\ode. \footnote{We restrict attention to this scenario of rapid attraction of fast variables~\(\vec v\) to an equilibrium.
+In other singular perturbation scenarios the fast variable~\(\vec v\) is rapidly attracted to an invariant distribution reflecting either rapid oscillations, chaos, or stochasticity in the \(\vec v\)-\ode\ \cite[e.g.,][]{Berglund03}.} Hence solving \(\cG(\uv ,\vec v)=\ov \) gives quasi-equilibria \(\vec v=\cV(\uv )\) parametrised by the `frozen' slow variable~\(\uv \).
 Then the argument is that the slow variables are not truly frozen but instead evolve according to the \(\uv \)-\ode, namely \(\dot{\uv }\approx\cF(\uv ,\cV(\uv ))\).
-Indeed some beautiful theorems \cite[e.g.]{Pavliotis07, Verhulst05} establish the slow manifold model that
+Indeed some beautiful theorems \cite[e.g.,][]{Pavliotis07, Verhulst05} establish the slow manifold model that \(\vec v=\cV(\uv )+\Ord\epsilon\) {such that} \(\dot{\uv }=\cF(\uv ,\cV(\uv ))+\Ord\epsilon\).
 Let's view this scenario using our normal form coordinate transformations.
-In particular, we do not use the limit `\(\epsilon\to0\)' but treat parameter~\(\epsilon\) as a fixed finite value, albeit notionally small in effect.
+In particular, and in contrast to the common singular perturbation theory, we do not use the limit `\(\epsilon\to0\)' but treat parameter~\(\epsilon\) as a fixed finite value, albeit notionally small in effect.
+In applications, \(\epsilon\)~is almost always \text{finite valued.}